 2) VAK.
 This is an NLP technique I learnt many years ago and it's still one of my favourites.
 I use this with all my clients to understand how they think so I can deliver information in a way which matches them.
 This model breaks down into our 5 senses Visual, Auditory, Kinaesthetic, Olfactory and Gusfactory.
 I've excluded the O and G as we don't tend to lick and sniff things as our most used option in a business context.

 Visual - what we absorb through our eyes.
 If this is your preferred sense when recalling a memory you'll see it like a picture.
 You'll use your hands when talking and also visualise images easily.

 Auditory - what we absorb through our ears.
-If this is your preferred sense sound will be important to you, you'll love hearing things and the sounds of words.
+If this is your preferred sense how something sounds will be important to you, you'll love words and how they sound.
 You'll have an attuned ear which picks up on the smallest sounds.

 Kineasthetic - what we absorb through feeling.
 If this is your preferred sense you'll feel the atmosphere of the room, you'll wear your heart on your sleeve and how someone is feeling will really matter to you.